Holy Name Ski and Snowboard Club

 Lost items happen on the chairlifts, inside the lodge, and on the bus at drop off.
 Talk to your student about NOT taking their cell phone out while on the chairlift and determine a good inside pocket to store the phone while on the mountain.
 Many are also shocked to find the cold will drain their battery before the night is over.
 When something is lost, they need to find a chaperone ASAP.
 The longer they wait the harder it is for us to assist.

 If your student is being picked up by a spouse, grandparent, relative, friend, or classmates parent be sure to remind them to double check the equipment they are loading into their car.
 This is when typically gear is swapped and reported lost.

 Sure enough, my child lost something.
 What do I do?

-The day after ski club we send an email out to all parents with a photo and itemized list of all our recovered items.
+The day after ski club we send an email out to all parents with a photo and itemized list of all our recovered items from the buses.
 The items will be dropped off at the Holy Name lost and found table by the gym trophy case by Monday morning at the latest.
 If their missing item is not listed in the email than call Mt.
 Holly and inquire with their lost of found.
+Electronics are rarely recovered...